iprapas/iprapas.github.io/content/posts/mllib-classification.md

                     .setOutputCol("raw_word_features")
 ```

+### Step 5.
+TF-IDF

-\item We weigh them using the TF-IDF method as provided by the spark.ml api:
+We weigh them using the TF-IDF method as provided by the spark.ml api:

 ```scala
 val idf_symbols = new IDF()